Direct Tax

 The NBFC Registration is processed under the RBI and the Companies Act of 2013.
 Generally, an NBFC offers financial services such as giving loans and advances, asset financing, investing in shares, debentures, and other marketable securities.

-Takeovers can be of many types, making use of diverse strategic methods and regulatory considerations.
-Non-banking financial company takeover can be done in two different ways:
+Takeover of non-banking financial company can be of many types, making use of diverse strategic methods and regulatory considerations.
+The following are the different types of NBFC takeover as provided below:

 A friendly takeover is a type of NBFC takeover that takes place between the companies with their mutual consent.
 Acquirer Company offers the target company for being acquired and the same offer is being accepted by the target company.